celery/celery/docs/getting-started/brokers/rabbitmq.rst

 Configuring the system host name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're using a DHCP server that is giving you a random host name, you need
+If you're using a DHCP server that's giving you a random host name, you need
 to permanently configure the host name.
 This is because RabbitMQ uses the host name
 to communicate with nodes.